 The Kingdom of Tonga consists of around 170 islands.
 The inhabited islands where it’s possible to swim with those gentle giants are Tongatapu, Vava’u, Ha’apai and ‘Eua.
 Most of the whale swim tours operate from the island of Vava’u.

-Check out my other post about tour operators on ‘Eua, which organise tours to swim with humpback whales here.
+Check out my other post about Eua, An Offbeat Paradise That Will Surprise You on tour operators on ‘Eua, which organize tours to swim with whales in Tonga.

 What’s it Like to Swim with Whales in Tonga

-Onboard the boat were 12 guests, ranging from a family of four to couples in the late thirties to single travellers.
+Onboard the boat were 12 guests, ranging from a family of four to couples in their late thirties to single travelers.
 For example, one guest just attended for Whale Watching – so this is also an option for you!
 The crew splits the guests into groups of three to four people.
 Whenever a group returned from their swim, it would be the next group’s turn.

 The captain is in constant contact with other boats.
 So once somebody spotted a whale, you would also head into this direction.